Civil Legal Assistance

 -

 Helling Scholarship was created to provide scholarships to young attorneys in Indiana to give them the opportunity to participate in the Indiana State Bar Association’s annual meeting each year.
-Applications are due annually on or around June 1.
+Applications will open later this fall.

 -

 Phelps & Fara Scholarship assists a law student enrolled at the IU McKinney School of Law in Indianapolis with an interest in family law.
-Applications are due annually on or around June 1.
+Applications are open here and must be submitted by March 31, 2026

 -

 Hon.
-Cale J. Holder Scholarship was established in 1984 in memory of Judge Holder and is awarded annually based on dedication to the administration of law, financial need, desire to be a practicing trial lawyer, capacity for leadership, academic achievement, and military service record if any.
-Applications are due annually on or around June 1.
+Cale J. Holder Scholarship was established in 1984 in memory of Judge Holder and is awarded annually based on dedication to the administration of law, financial need, desire to be a practicing litigator, capacity for leadership, academic achievement, and military service record if any.
+Applications will open here and must be submitted by March 31, 2026

 -